(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Contact interactions

 \subsection{Contact interaction with Born approximation}

 As a simple case, we consider a contact interaction with a nucleus, as could be produced by a heavy mediator.
-We roughly approximate the nuclear charge density as having a top hat shape with radius $r_A$:
+We roughly approximate the nuclear charge density as having a top-hat shape with radius $r_A$:

 We assume the maximum charge density is roughly independent of atomic mass number $A$, such that $r_A\approx A^{1/3}r_N$, where $r_N\simeq 1.2\;\text{fm}$.

 We use this toy model with a sharp cutoff because both the Born approximation and the partial wave phase shift $\delta_l(k)$ can be found analytically.
 The effect of using a more realistic charge distribution is discussed in Sec.~\ref{sssec:realistic_charge}.